minhminh322/trai-code-200-ds-algo/week0/starter/starter.md

 - You will be provided with a starter “skeleton” code, on which you will build your implementation.
 Methods defined in the skeleton code must retain their names and input/output parameters.
 Variables defined in the skeleton code must also retain their names.
 We will only test your solution by making calls to methods defined in the skeleton code, and by checking values of variables defined in the skeleton code.

-  **However, certain classes and methods cannot be changed in any way.** Please see the comments in the skeleton code for guidance.
-The content of any methods pre-written for you as part of the skeleton code must not be changed.!

 ## **Specific Instructions**

 There are 10 separate problems in this assignment.
 For each problem, you will write a Python function according to the provided specifications.
 The skeleton code and some basic test cases for each problem are provided in the exercise.